AFRICA

 30) Stage of transaction when notification must be filed

-A merger notification must be filed within 15 days as of the conclusion of a binding agreement, publishing of a takeover bid or acquisition of a controlling interest – whichever occurs first.
+A merger notification must be filed within 15 days as of the conclusion of a binding agreement (conditions precedent to closing will typically not affect the binding type of purchase agreement, but it is not always clear whether a put/call option, for example, constitutes a binding agreement – it would depend on exact wording), publishing of a takeover bid (publication of a bid or closing) or acquisition of a controlling interest – whichever occurs first.

-The merger notification may also be submitted based on a letter of intent, memorandum of understanding or other non-binding act which show a parties’ serious (good faith) intend to implement a merger – in such cases, there is no deadline for submission of notification.
+The merger notification may also be submitted based on a letter of intent, memorandum of understanding or other non-binding act which show a parties’ serious (good faith) intend to implement a merger – in such cases, there is no deadline for submission of notification as they can either way opt to file only after signing of a binding agreement.
+There are special instructions for filing based on serious intent.

 31) Pre-notification consultations